How to Get Rid of Fleas

 Frequent grooming of pets reduces the chance of an infestation.
 Medications can also be used to prevent or eliminate minor flea problems.

 If medication doesn’t do the job, remove pets’ bedding and wash or destroy it.
 Vacuum cracks and crevices, rugs, upholstery, and other areas, and immediately discard the vacuum bag outdoors.
-Mist upholstered furniture lightly with a non-staining flea spray, and spray floors, baseboards, carpeting, and cracks.
-Also spray outdoor kennels and yards, where pets can be reinfested.
+Mist upholstered furniture lightly with a non-staining flea spray, and treat floors, baseboards, carpeting, and cracks.
+Also spray outdoor kennels and yards.
 These formulas are insect growth regulators that prevent metamorphosis in fleas (and other insects).
 Since metamorphosis does not occur in humans, dogs, and cats, these sprays appear to be very safe.
-The sprays don’t kill mature fleas, since they have already passed through metamorphosis, but they can stop the development of flea larvae.
+The sprays don’t kill mature fleas, since they have already passed through metamorphosis, but they can stop larvae development.

 You should be able to control most flea problems without bringing in a pro.
-If you do hire one, a single visit should do the trick.
+If you do hire one, a single visit should knock them out.